How to Train Your Dragon: How To Train Your Dragon (2025)

 In February 2023, a live-action remake of the first animated film was announced to be in development, to be produced by Marc Platt Productions and distributed by Universal Pictures, and would mark DreamWorks' first live-action film.
 Dean DeBlois returned to write and direct, with John Powell returning to write the score.
 It was originally scheduled for release on March 14, 2025, but due to the 2023 SAG-AFTRA strike, it was delayed to June 13 of that year.

 How to Train Your Dragon 2 (2027)

 In April 2025, a live-action remake of the second animated film was officially announced at CinemaCon.
 It is set to be released on June 11, 2027.
+On January 15, 2026, it was announced that Cate Blanchett, the original voice actor of Valka in the animated films, will reprise her role.
+During the month, Ólafur Darri Ólafsson and Phil Dunster joined the cast as Drago and Eret, respectively.